velvetkevorkian/website-2021/posts/blog/simple-deploys-with-npm-and-rsync.md

 ## Refactor paths into NPM variables

-As a final step, if you\'re sharing your code publicly you might want to avoid hard-coding the deploy user and path into the repo.
+As a final step, if you're sharing your code publicly you might want to avoid hard-coding the deploy user and path into the repo.
 NPM lets you add additional global config variables via the `.npmrc` file, which defaults to `~/.npmrc`.
 We can make our deploy path part of that config